-- Review the case study presented to identify the advice being sought - · Identify the potential tax issues under all tax heads from the case study - Research independently across Irish and international law as applicable to the tax issues, using the legislation and Taxfind - Prepare and evaluate evidence-based conclusions - Identify any potential tax opportunities arising from the fact presented or alternatives to a transaction presented in the case study, if applicable, bearing in mind the clients ultimate objective and purpose for the transaction. - Research the consequences of alterative potential transactions and ensure they result in the clients objective being met. - Prepare a file note documenting the research undertaken which clearly identifies the facts, the tax issues arising therefrom and the tax implications for the parties to the transaction.
+- Review the case study presented to identify the advice being sought - Identify the potential tax issues under all tax heads from the case study - Research independently across Irish and international law as applicable to the tax issues, using the legislation and Taxfind - Prepare and evaluate evidence-based conclusions - Identify any potential tax opportunities arising from the fact presented or alternatives to a transaction presented in the case study, if applicable, bearing in mind the clients ultimate objective and purpose for the transaction. - Research the consequences of alterative potential transactions and ensure they result in the clients objective being met. - Prepare a research note documenting the research undertaken which clearly identifies the facts, the tax issues arising therefrom and the tax implications for the parties to the transaction.
 The research should be written clearly and should reference the legislation and its application to the facts.
-The purpose of the file note is to document the research and outcome of that research.
-The file note should be comprehensive, and in that regard a colleague should be able to review the file note and equally advise the client based on the content therein.
+The purpose of the research note is to document the research and outcome of that research.
+The research note should be comprehensive, should follow an appropriate sequence and should conclude on each area of research which will ensure a colleague should be able to review the research note and equally advise the client on the content therein.

-2. Translate research (file note) into written tax advice
+2. Translate research into written tax advice

-- Consider the end reader of the advice to determine the language to be used in the advice letter or email - Prepare a letter or email providing the advice to your colleague, your client, or other professional adviser, letters and emails should be comprehensive and technically accurate and written in a concise manner bearing in mind the reader of the advice - Prepare an executive summary to be included in the advice letter or email
+- · Consider the end reader of the advice to determine the language to be used in the advice letter - Prepare a letter providing the advice to your colleague, your client, or other professional adviser, letters should be comprehensive and technically accurate and written in layman terms bearing in mind the reader of the advice - · Prepare an executive summary to be included in the advice letter